MustafaAshraf348/Skin-Disease-Analyzer/README.md

 5. Another complication - If you don't use tf.keras then the accuracy as calculated from the confusion matrix will not match the accuracy obtained during training and evaluation.
 I think there is a problem with predict_generator() in native Keras - or maybe I'm using it wrong.

-6. The app does not work in OSX Safari.
+6. The app doesn't work in OSX Safari.
 It's best to use the latest version of Chrome.
 When developing Tensorflowjs based apps browser support needs to be kept in mind.

 7. Some image datasets contain images in TIF format.
 Web browsers don't support TIF format.
 Therefore, users will need to submit images in jpg or png format.
 Therefore, when training the model it's important to convert the training images to jpg or png before using them for training.
 If you don't do this then you will find the predictions from the app will not match the predictions from the model - the app predictions will be bad.